hibichyuu/odin-recipes/README.md

-this project i will put into practice what i learned in about html by making a recipe website.
+this project i will put into practice what i learned about html by making a recipe website.